Erudika/erudika.github.io/source/_posts/Announcing-Scoold-Cloud.md

 ![](/assets/img/scooldcloud_pricing.png)

-Scoold Cloud pricing starts from &euro; 49 per for a single node deployment.
-For a load-balanced cluster of two nodes with high availability and failover, the price per month is &euro; 79.
-For larger installations you can deploy a 4 node cluster for &euro; 129 per month.
+Scoold Cloud pricing starts from &euro;49/month for a single node deployment.
+For a load-balanced cluster of two nodes with high availability and failover, the price per month is &euro;79/month.
+For larger installations you can deploy a 4 node cluster for &euro;129/month.
 You can deploy as many instances as you like by purchasing deployment credits from your "Account" page.

 Billing is on a monthly basis.
 The prices don't include European Union VAT (not applicable to customers outside the EU).

 *Need a Para backend for your Scoold Pro server?
 Sign up for a free account on [Para](https://paraio.com) - our fully managed backend service, supporting multiple Scoold instances.
 Questions?
 [Chat with us](https://cloud.scoold.com)!*